-RBS remains focused on putting in place adequate measures to ensure that the conduct failings from the past never occur again.
-We are committed to ensuring that the behaviour of RBS and its staff towards customers, or in the markets in which it operates, always promotes fair and appropriate customer outcomes and avoids reputational damage, financial loss or both.
+RBS remains focused on putting adequate measures in place to ensure that the conduct failings from the past never occur again.
+We are committed to ensuring the behaviour of RBS and its staff towards customers, or in the markets in which it operates, always promotes fair and appropriate customer outcomes and avoids reputational damage, financial loss or both.

-Conduct and regulatory risk exists across all stages of RBS relationships with its customers, from the development of its business strategies, through governance arrangements, to post-sales processes.
-It can arise from a diverse range of activities including product design, marketing and sales, complaint handling, staff training, and handling of confidential inside information.
+Conduct risk exists across all stages of relationships with customers, from the development of business strategies, through to governance arrangements and post-sales processes.
+It can arise from a diverse range of activities, including product design, marketing and sales, complaint handling, staff training, and the handling of confidential inside information.
 Conduct risk also exists if RBS does not take effective action to prevent fraud, bribery and money laundering.
-Regulatory risk arises from the regulatory, business or operating environment and from RBS’s response to it.

-RBS defines appropriate standards of conduct and drives adherence to those standards through its framework for managing conduct and regulatory risk.
+RBS defines appropriate standards of conduct and drives adherence to these standards through its framework for managing conduct risk.
 The Board and its senior committees receive updates on conduct risk exposures and action plans through regular reporting.

 Key elements of the governance structure are set out below:

-- The Conduct & Regulatory Affairs (C&RA) Executive Committee considers emerging material risks and issues, and implements Board and Executive Committee risk management policy decisions;
+- The Risk, Conduct & Restructuring Executive Committee considers emerging material risks and issues, and implements Board and Executive Committee risk management policy decisions;

-- The Financial Crime Accountable Executive Committee (accountable to the Executive Risk Forum) ensures that the customer businesses and the Services function fulfil strategic objectives by identifying and managing their financial crime risks effectively; and
+- The Financial Crime Risk Executive Committee (accountable to the Executive Risk Forum) ensures the customer businesses and the Services function fulfil strategic objectives by identifying and managing their financial crime risks effectively.

 Our Code and YES check